gwenjo/MS3-asian-flavours/README.md

 ## **Features**

+***Home/ Index Page***

+On this page there is a small introduction about the website.
+There is also a button on this page to register so you can start adding recipes right away.

+***Sign Up Page***

+A user must register first to add recipes.
+You can easily sign up, by creating a username and password.

+If a new user tries to register a username and it has already been used.
+Then a flash banner will appear at the top of the page.
+That will say “Username already in use!”

+When registering and all is well, the user will be greeted with a flash banner at the top of the page.
+That will say “Registration Successful”

+***Sign In Page***

+You can easily sign in, by entering your username and password.

+When the users name and/or password do not match, a flash banner will appear at the top of the page.
+That will say "Incorrect username and/or Password".

+When signed in, the page will direct you to the profile page, the user will be greeted with a flash banner at the top of the page.
+That will say "Welcome username”.

+***Profile Page***

+The profile page will show the recipes entered by the user.

+Only when you are logged in and on the profile page, the user can see the recipes added by this user.
+The user can delete or edit these recipes.

+The delete button will delete the entire recipe.
+When you press this button, it can no longer be retrieved and you will have to add the recipe again.
+A pop-up warning will be given if they are sure they want to delete the recipe.

+***Recipes Page***

+The recipes page can be viewed by registered and unregistered users.

+All recipes are displayed in rows of 3.

+When you click on one of these images the recipe will be opened/enlarged in a card shape so that it is easy to follow.

+There is a search bar on the page to look up recipes, in the index for the mongo database can be searched for recipe_ingredients and recipe_intsructions.

+***Add Recipe Page***

+The 'Add Recipe' button will direct users to the form to add a recipe.

+How to add a recipe is very simple.
+You can easily fill in the form, under each line you will find a note on how to fill in the form.

+-   Recipe Name<br />
+    40 characters max
+-   Country<br />
+    Place the name of the country where the dish comes from
+-   Ingredients<br />
+    Enter each ingredient on a new line
+-   Instructions<br />
+    Enter each instruction/step or on a new line
+-   Servings<br />
+    Enter the number of people the recipe servings (for 2 people just enter "2"), please enter the NUMBER ONLY
+-   Duration<br />
+    Enter the number of minutes needed to make the recipe (for 25 mins just enter "25"), please enter the NUMBER ONLY
+-   URL Image<br />
+    Enter the URL for your recipe image
+-   Spicy?<br />
+    There is an on and off button where you can indicate whether a dish is spicy or not

+The form must be completed in full, otherwise it cannot be created.

+When the user added the correct information of the recipe, the users can see it on their profile page.
+The user will see a flash banner at the top of the page.
+That will say " Recipe Succesfully Added!”.

+***Edit Recipe Page***

+Users can choose to edit or delete their existing recipes from their profile.

+When the edit button is clicked.
+The completed form (same form as add recipe) appears and can be edited.
+When you are done editing you can press "edit".
+The edited data is then saved.
+Or you press "Go Back" Then the saved data remains the same.

+***Log Out***

+In the navbar the user can choose to log out.
+When logging out, a flash banner at the top of the page will say “You have been logged out”

 **Features Left to Implement**
 -   Entering an email address for newsletter.
 -   Leave a comment underneath a recipe (for account members only).
 -   Rate the recipe.
+-

 ---
 ## **Technologies**